joanedens/DS-Course4-Python/README.md

-# DS-Course4-Python
+# Course4 - Python for Data Science
-## IBM Data Science Professional Certificate Course 4 Lab Files
+## IBM Data Science Professional Certificate

+At the bottom of each lab is instructions to share them on GitHub.
+Since the labs are comprehensive, I'm using them in lieu of notes.

 * Week 1 - Python Basics
   - Lab 1 - Expressions and variables - PY0101EN-1-1